HCL-TECH-SOFTWARE/digital-experience/docs/guide_me/howto/security/implementsaml_portal.md

     - `<SpMetaDataFile>` is the full path name of the SP metadata file generated by the script.
     - This file must be imported into your IdP.

-### Configure the WAS security context
+### Configuring the WAS security context

-1. Log on to the WebSphere Application Server administrative console.
+1. Log on to the WAS administrative console.
-2. Click **Security > Global security > Web and SIP security > Trust association > com.ibm.ws.security.web.saml.ACSTrustAssociationInterceptor**.
+2. Go to **Security > Global security > Web and SIP security > Trust association > com.ibm.ws.security.web.saml.ACSTrustAssociationInterceptor**.

     ![Enable trust association](./files/confwas_sec_context.jpg)